ryanjdillon/ecopatch/presentation.md

 # Backwards simulation

 For the forward simulation, the psudo-code from Marks book was followed with the same parameterization.
-These parameters are set in the config file (see README.md).
+These parameters are set in the config file (see [README.md](README.md)).

+The majority of the backwards simulation algorithm is in [`backward.py`](backward.py), with comments delimiting the sections described in the pseudo-code:

 ```python
     # STEP 1 - initialize fitness arrays